Dogs in Chinese mythology: Zodiacal dog

 The personalities of people born in Dog years are popularly supposed to share certain attributes associated with Dogs, such as loyalty or exuberance; however, this would be modified according to other considerations of Chinese astrology, such as the influences of the month, day and hour of birth, according to the traditional system of Earthly Branches, in which the zodiacal animals are also associated with the months and times of the day (and night), in twelve two-hour increments.

 The Hour of the Dog is 7 to 9 p.m. and the Dog is associated with the ninth lunar month.

 Panhu

 There are various myths and legends in which various ethnic groups claimed or were claimed to have had a divine dog as a forebear, one of these is the story of Panhu.
 The legendary Chinese sovereign Di Ku has been said to have a dog named Panhu.
 Panhu helped him win a war by killing the enemy general and bringing him his head and ended up with marriage to the emperor's daughter as a reward.

 The dog carried his bride to the mountainous region of the south, where they produced numerous progeny.
-Because of their self-identification as descendants from these original ancestors, Panhu has been worshiped by the Yao people and the She people, often as King Pan, and the eating of dog meat tabooed (Yang et al 2005, 52–53).
-This ancestral myth is also has been found among the Miao people and Li people (Yang et al 2005, 100 and 180).
+Because of their self-identification as descendants from these original ancestors, Panhu has been worshiped by the Yao people and the She people, often as King Pan, and the eating of dog meat tabooed.
+This ancestral myth is also has been found among the Miao people and Li people.